gaurav081988/interledger-assignment/docs/Tutorial Endpoint.md

-# Tutorial - OpenAPI Endpoint
+# Tutorial

 The icanhazdadjoke API endpoint is a great resource for developers who want to access a large collection of dad jokes.
 In this tutorial, we will walk through the steps to access the API using Python.

 Step 1: Set up a Python Environment
-Before we begin, we need to set up a Python environment on our computer.
+Before you begin, you need to set up a Python environment on our computer.
 We recommend using Python 3.x, which can be downloaded and installed from the official Python website.
-Once Python is installed, we can proceed to the next step.
+Once Python is installed, you can proceed to the next step.

 Step 2: Install Required Libraries
-We will be using the requests library to send HTTP requests to the icanhazdadjoke API endpoint.
-If you don't already have the requests library installed, you can install it by running the following command in your terminal or command prompt:
+The requests library is used to send HTTP requests to the icanhazdadjoke API endpoint.
+If the required libraries are not installed, you can install them by running the following command in your terminal or command prompt:

 ```
 pip install requests
 ```

-Step 3: Make a Request to the API Endpoint
-Now that we have everything set up, we can make a request to the icanhazdadjoke API endpoint using the requests library.
-Here's some sample code to get you started:
+Step 3: Make a Request to the API Endpoint.
+Now that you have everything set up, make a request to the icanhazdadjoke API endpoint using the requests library.
+Here are some sample code to get you started:

 ```
 import requests